-North Korean hackers are working with Eastern European cybercriminals: report
+North Korean hackers are working with Eastern European cybercriminals: Report

-North Korean state-backed hackers appear to be cooperating with Eastern European cybercriminals, a report said on Wednesday, a finding that suggests digital gangsters and state-backed spies are finding common ground online.

-REUTERS: North Korean state-backed hackers appear to be cooperating with Eastern European cybercriminals, a report said on Wednesday, a finding that suggests digital gangsters and state-backed spies are finding common ground online.
+CALIFORNIA: North Korean state-backed hackers appear to be cooperating with Eastern European cybercriminals, a report said on Wednesday (Dec 11), a finding that suggests digital gangsters and state-backed spies are finding common ground online.

 "For me it's the biggest crimeware story since I don't-know-when," said Vitali Kremez of SentinelOne.
 "The Lazarus group has a relationship with the most sophisticated, most resourceful Russian botnet operation on the landscape."